jtm5044/devops-project/final_submission/part_2/README.md

 - `sonar_scan.sh`
     - Ensures typescript is installed & available for `gitlab-runner`, invokes `sonar-scanner` on the OWASP Juice Shop source code, and cleans up the `.scannerwork/` directory
     - Invoked by `gitlab-runner` when the Sonar_Publish pipeline stage runs
+- `part_2_video/`
+    - This directory contains all four videos for part 2 demonstration
+    - Meant to be watched in order from Video1of4 through Video4of4

 ## Overall Demonstration Flow